-Western Dakota Tech is committed to providing a safe educational and working environment for its students, faculty, staff, and other members of the WDT community.
-WDT prohibits sexual violence and sexual assault (which are forms of "sexual misconduct"), dating violence and domestic violence (collectively, "relationship violence"), and stalking.
-This conduct is disruptive to the educational and working environment and will not be tolerated by WDT.
+The policy of WDT is to comply with federal requirements for responding to acts of sexual violence.
 WDT is committed to preventing sexual misconduct, relationship violence, and stalking, as well as addressing its effects on the WDT community.
-WDT has adopted this policy in order to inform students, faculty, and staff and other members of the WDT community of their rights and responsibilities in the event they are or have knowledge of someone involved in an incident of sexual misconduct, relationship violence, or stalking and of the services available to victims of sexual misconduct, relationship violence, and stalking.
+WDT has adopted this policy in order to inform students, faculty, and staff and other members of the WDT community of their rights and responsibilities in the event they are or have knowledge of someone involved in an incident of sexual misconduct, relationship violence, or stalking and of the services available to both Reporters and Respondents.